Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 they would all do it slightly differently and inconsistently.
 And with only 20 services we already have 190 potential connections!
 This quickly becomes inefficient and frustrating.
 Such infrastructural functionality should be centralized and standardized by the framework.

-Exosphere does this by providing a generic messaging framework.
+Exosphere provides a generic messaging framework called __Exocom__.
 It corresponds to layer __2a__ in
 [Exosphere's layer model](../part_1/02_architecture.md#levels).
-Exosphere services talk to each other over a message bus called __exocom__, which is short for <b>Exo</b>sphere <b>com</b>munication.
-Here is how the workflow described above would be implemented in Exosphere:
+Here is how the workflow described above would be implemented using Exocom:

 <table>
   <tr>